Are electric vehicles affordable?

-On the contrary, by every indication, making the switch from gas cars to EVs would result in lower costs of vehicle ownership for everyone, including middle-class and low-income families.
-What’s more, it would provide healthcare cost savings, especially for families living near busy roads, by reducing their incidence of asthma, heart and lung diseases, and other vehicle-emissions-related health problems.
+Many people overestimate the cost of an electric vehicle (EV).
+In fact, switching from a gasoline powered vehicle to an electric one means lower costs of vehicle ownership for everyone, including middle-class and low-income families.
+What’s more, it provides healthcare cost savings, especially for families living near busy roads, by reducing risks of asthma, heart and lung diseases, and other vehicle-emissions-related health problems.

 Let’s break it down: